vippsas/access-token-api/vipps-accesstoken-api.md

 | Invoice ISP  | https://testapivipps.no/vippsas/invoice-isp-service  |
 | Invoice IPP   |  https://testapivipps.no/vippsas/invoice-ipp-service |

 ## Response

-The request above will return a response similar to this, with the `access_token`:
+The request above will return a response similar to this, with the generated `access_token`:

 ```http
 HTTP 200 OK